Nu Xform

 We may change this Privacy Notice from time to time.
 This may be necessary, for example, if the law changes, or if we change Our business in a way that affects personal data protection.

 Any changes will be immediately posted on Our Site and you will be deemed to have accepted the terms of the Privacy Policy on your first use of Our Site following the alterations. we recommend that you check this page regularly to keep up to date.
-This Privacy Policy was last updated in December 2022.
+This Privacy Policy was last updated in May 2025.